renzora/docs/docs/guide/install.md

 Each module is designed to work independently while maintaining seamless integration with other components.
 ## Plugin System
 The engine features a powerful plugin system that allows you to extend the engine with ui overlays, effects, background workers and more.
-There is have a community plugins repo which can be found [here](https://github.com/renzora/plugins)
+There is a community plugins repo which can be found [here](https://github.com/renzora/plugins)
 ```js
 plugin.load('collision', {
     after: () => {